whuwuteng/Aerial_Stereo_Dataset/README.md

 ### Dataset structure

-The training and evluation dataset is also provided, the structure of the folder is same with the [old version](https://github.com/whuwuteng/benchmark_ISPRS2021).
+The training and evaluation dataset is also provided, the structure of the folder is same with the [old version](https://github.com/whuwuteng/benchmark_ISPRS2021).

 ## TODO

 - [x] Image-LiDAR process
 - [ ] Publish dataset V1
-- [ ] Five cameras process
+- [ ] Publish the long paper on Arxiv

 ### Citation